remitakac/SGCUF/docs/PIPELINE.md

 - RESERVED = 0

 ### 1.8 Write Segment Length Table
-Zapíšu sa dĺžky všetkých segmentov v poradí:
+The following values are written in order:
 LEN_Y, LEN_CB, LEN_CR, LEN_EDGE, LEN_SUPRA.

 ### 1.9 Write Payloads
-V poradí:
+Payloads are written in this order:
 1. JPEG Y
 2. JPEG Cb
 3. JPEG Cr
-4. Edge mapa (raw uint8)
+4. edge map (raw uint8)
-5. Suprapixel mapa (raw uint8)
+5. suprapixel map (raw uint8)

-Výsledkom je kompletný SGCUF súbor.
+The result is a complete SGCUF file.

 ---

 ## 2. Decode Pipeline (SGCUF → RGB)

 ### 2.1 Read File and Verify MAGIC
-Načítajú sa všetky dáta a overí sa MAGIC.
+All data is loaded and the MAGIC identifier is validated.

 ### 2.2 Parse Header
-Z hlavičky sa načítajú:
+The following values are extracted:
 VERSION, ORIG_WIDTH, ORIG_HEIGHT, PADDED_WIDTH, PADDED_HEIGHT, T, Q.

 ### 2.3 Parse Segment Lengths
+The following lengths are read:
-Načítajú sa hodnoty LEN_Y, LEN_CB, LEN_CR, LEN_EDGE, LEN_SUPRA.
+LEN_Y, LEN_CB, LEN_CR, LEN_EDGE, LEN_SUPRA.

 ### 2.4 Extract Payloads
-Z dát sa vyrežú:
+The file is sliced into:
 - Y_jpeg
 - Cb_jpeg
 - Cr_jpeg
-- edge mapa (raw)
+- edge map (raw)
-- suprapixel mapa (raw)
+- suprapixel map (raw)

 ### 2.5 Reconstruct Structural Maps
-Edge a suprapixel mapy sa prevedú na 2D matice typu uint8.
+Edge and suprapixel maps are converted into 2D uint8 matrices.

 ### 2.6 JPEG Decompression
-Každý kanál sa dekomprimuje:
+Each channel is decompressed:
 Yd, Cbd, Crd.

 ### 2.7 Convert YCbCr → RGB
-Získaný je RGB obraz s rozmermi padded_H × padded_W.
+An RGB image of size padded_H × padded_W is reconstructed.

 ### 2.8 Crop to Original Size
-Obraz sa oreže na orig_H × orig_W.
+The image is cropped to orig_H × orig_W.
-Výstupom je finálny RGB obraz.
+Output: final RGB image.

 ---

 ## 3. Pipeline Properties

 ### Deterministic
-Každý krok má jednoznačný vstup a výstup.
-Pipeline neobsahuje žiadne náhodné operácie.
+Each step has a single, unambiguous input and output.
+No randomness is used anywhere in the pipeline.

 ### Modular
-Každý krok je samostatný modul, ktorý možno nahradiť bez zmeny ostatných krokov.
+Each step is an independent module that can be replaced without affecting the others.

 ### Extensible
-Pipeline umožňuje budúce rozšírenia:
-- ďalšie štrukturálne vrstvy
-- alternatívne kompresné metódy
+The pipeline supports future extensions:
+- additional structural layers
+- alternative compression methods
-- metadáta
+- metadata blocks
-- validačné bloky
+- validation layers

-### Format‑Independent Input
+### Input Format Independent
-Pipeline je nezávislý od vstupného formátu.
-Všetky vstupy sa konvertujú na RGB a pipeline pokračuje jednotne.
+All inputs are converted to RGB, and the pipeline proceeds identically for all formats.

 ---

 ## 4. Summary

-SGCUF pipeline definuje kompletný tok dát od vstupného obrazu po binárny SGCUF súbor a späť.
-Je deterministický, modulárny, rozšíriteľný a nezávislý od vstupného formátu.
-Tento dokument slúži ako architektonický základ pre implementáciu, validáciu a budúci vývoj SGCUF systému.
+The SGCUF pipeline defines the complete flow of data from an input image to a binary SGCUF file and back.
+It is deterministic, modular, extensible, and independent of the input format.
+This document serves as the architectural foundation for implementation, validation, and future development of the SGCUF system.